CodeMaverick-143/Website/README.md

 ## Description

 This project is a web application built primarily with HTML, JavaScript, and CSS.
-It provides a user-friendly interface for visitors to interact with and navigate through various sections.....
+It provides a user-friendly interface for visitors to interact with and navigate through various sections......

 ## Project Structure